 Terrell Drugs at 2306 North 24th Street was built in 1914.
 It was first home to Terrell Drugs, and was used as a drug store from the 1910s into the 1960s.
 African-American pharmacists E. A. Williamson and Dr. Price Terrell were the first operators, followed by Thomas Ross, Joseph Owen and then Milton Johnson.

 Built in 1963, the former Safeway Store at North 24th and Lake Streets was supposed to be a beacon of business in the neighborhood.
+After demolishing more than two dozen buildings on the block, the Safeway company built a new store.
 In 1967, it was targeted by protesters during rioting, and again in 1968.
 The store closed permanently that year, and the chain left Omaha in the early 1980s.
-After sitting vacant for 15 years, in 1983 it reopened as the Omaha Small Business Network home that’s today called the Business Technology Center.
+After having several businesses located in it, in 1983 it reopened as the Omaha Small Business Network home that’s today called the Business Technology Center.
+Read “A History of Safeway at 24th and Lake“

 The Ideal Hotel at 2522 North 24th Street was built in 1914.
 One of the early homes of the USPS Station A, the building has been home to several professionals, including Drs.
 Paul Rasmussen and Bill Peebles, who were dentists, as well as Dr. Charles Lieber and J. A. Henske.
 The Ideal Hotel was located here in the 1950s and 1960s.
 The rest of the building was also home to Ideal Furniture and Hardware, a barber, a billiards hall, and paint stores.
 Today, its the home of Style of Evolution and several professional offices.